kemra102/puppet-auditd/README.md

 ### Setup Requirements

 Arch Linux does not compile in auditing support to their Kernel by default.
 To enable support you will have to enable this support as per [this Arch Wiki page](https://wiki.archlinux.org/index.php/Audit_framework#Installation).
 Other supported Linux distros should not need any special setup.

+When the `audisp-cef` plugin is used, the `auditd::audisp::cef` class depends on the `audisp-cef` package, which may not be provided by your distibution's default repositories.
+The `deb` and `npm` targets in [audisp-cef](https://github.com/gdestuynder/audisp-cef)'s makefile can be used to package the plugin, ready to deploy to your own repository.

 ### Beginning with auditd